hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/01_Salifish.md

  done
 ```

 Save and close the script.
-This is now ready to run. **We are not going to submit this job in class**, since it might take awhile we have already generated these files for you for use with the statistical analysis below.
+This is now ready to run. **We are not going to run this script in class**, since it might take awhile and will interfere with the files we have already generated for you for use with the statistical analysis below.

 ## Performing DE analysis on Pseudocounts